richieyoum/Club-Audit-Helper/README.md

 ---
 ## Welcome!

-This is an internally developed program designed to assist auditing process of student-run clubs.
+This is an internally developed program for SSMU, designed to assist auditing process of student-run clubs.

 ---